QUITTING TOBACCO FOR REAL ISN'T EASY. BUT IT'S WORTH IT.

 Quitting is different for everyone.
 That’s why we offer a variety of options, all free of cost.
 Get counseling, get patches and gum, or find tools to quit on your own.

 Free counseling and medication (patch and gum) to quit smoking, vaping or other tobacco products.
 Free for all adults and youth over age 13 living in Oregon.
 Insurance not needed.
 Coaches are there 24/7.
 They are real people who have helped others quit for good—no judgments, just help.
+Learn more about what happens when you call the Oregon Tobacco Quit Line.

 Text “READY” to 200-400